bdesham/biogoo/README.md

 * 1.2

-    Added "SpellErrors" group for use with vimspell.
+    Added `SpellErrors` group for use with vimspell.

 * 1.1

-    Added "IncSearch" group for improved visibility in incremental searches.
+    Added `IncSearch` group for improved visibility in incremental searches.

 * 1.0

     Minor tweaks.

-* 0.95
+* 0.95 (2002-09-28)

     Initial release.